Sexually Transmitted Infection (STI) Services

 Pre-Exposure Prophylaxis (PrEP) is a medicine that greatly reduces your chance of getting HIV.
 PrEP is for people without HIV who may be exposed to HIV through sexual activity or injection drug use.

-At your first appointment, a healthcare provider in our clinic will discuss your healthcare needs and next steps to start PrEP.
+At your first visit, a healthcare provider in our clinic will discuss your healthcare needs and next steps to start PrEP.
 You will need to have lab testing done before you start PrEP.
-The lab testing is done during your first appointment.
+The lab testing is done during your first visit.
 You will also get tested every three months while you are on PrEP.

 There will be a fee every three months to get lab work done (fee of $50 as of 2024).
 The cost of prescription medication varies.
 Call (913) 573-8855 for current pricing.